• Home

 • Place 1 tray of cookies in the oven, and reduce temperature to 325′F immediately.
 Let the cookies bake for about 15 minutes.
 Remove from oven and let cool completely before peeling off the sheet.
 Meanwhile, increase oven temp to 375.
 Put the second tray of cookies in when it hits 375, then reduce to 325 and bake for 15 minutes.

 • Whisk the sugar and egg whites together in the stand mixer bowl and set over the simmering water.
-Whisk for about 5 minutes or until the mixture is hot to the touch and sugar has melted.
-If you are not using pasteurized eggs, test to make sure the eggs are at least 140 degrees F.
+Whisk for about 5 minutes or until the mixture is hot to the touch and sugar has melted -- try to hit 140 degrees F.

 • Move bowl over to the stand mixer fitted with a whisk attachment.
 Beat mixture on medium-high until billowy and white and cool to the touch (about 6 minutes).
 Reduce speed to low and with the mixer going, add chunks of butter one at a time.
 Add vanilla and a pinch of salt.
 Increase mixer speed to medium and beat for 1 minute or until creamy and smooth.
 Fill the macarons with the soft buttercream, then chill them just long enough to set.
 Store the macarons in the freezer in a freezer bag.